Velliz/pukoframework/contributing.md

 #### Contributing mechanism

+**Contribute to code**

 Make a fork to project you want to contribute and make a pull request if you already done. you can proposed new feature or help me with on going feature from this [link](https://github.com/Velliz/pukoframework/blob/master/todo.md).
 I will review it and merge the changes as fast as posible.

+**Contribute to documentation**

+Documentation was built with jekyll and hosted in the github page.
+If you want to contribute to write docs or translating the docs you can get from this [link](https://github.com/Velliz/pukodocs)

+**Contribute to example projects**

+If you want to contribute to provide sample app.
+Get the projects from this [link](https://github.com/Velliz/pukoexample)

 #### Framework logo